rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_COMBATDAMAGE (hs_combatdamage.int)`

 Runs when:
-1) Game calculates how much damage each target will get.
+1) The game calculates how much damage each target will get.
 This includes primary target as well as all extras (explosions and bursts).
 This happens BEFORE the actual attack animation.
 2) AI decides whether it is safe to use area attack (burst, grenades), if he might hit friendlies.

 Does not run for misses, or non-combat damage like dynamite explosions.